yellowdog/python-examples/README_CLOUDWIZARD.md

 At the conclusion of a successful setup, the command will display the YellowDog Keyring name and password.
 This password will not be displayed again, and is required to claim access to the Keyring on behalf of your YellowDog Portal user account, allowing you to control AWS resources via the Portal.

-## Removal
+### Removal

-The AWS account settings and YellowDog resources that were created can be entirely removed using the `teardown` operation:
+The AWS account settings and resources, and the YellowDog resources that were created can be entirely removed using the `teardown` operation:

 ```commandline
 yd-cloudwizard --cloud-provider=aws --region-name=eu-west-2 teardown